- The Best Of Puerto Rico in 4 Days Itinerary

 In this general area, you will see small cliff views looking out to the turquoise beaches.
 While we did not walk all the way up to the lighthouse, the grounds, in general, are quite unique with cacti growing everywhere.

 Address: PR-301 Boquerón, Cabo Rojo 00622 Puerto Rico

 Rincon, Puerto Rico

-From Cabo Rojo, head north to Rincon!
-If I could do it all over again, part of my 4 days would have been spent in Rincon, Puerto Rico, since we just really loved the vibe here.
-We found great eats, a cute town, and nice beaches!
+From Cabo Rojo, head north to Rincon, Puerto Rico!
+If I could do it all over again, part of my 4 days in Puerto Rico would have been spent in Rincon since I really loved the vibe here.

-We also ate on Sandy beach, a little more north, which is a really unique beach full of palm trees and tons of restaurants overlooking the water!
-This side of the island is also known for surfing!
+We also ate at a great restaurant (mentioned below) located on Sandy beach, a little more north, which is a really unique beach full of palm trees and tons of restaurants overlooking the water.
+The west side of Puerto Rico is known for surfing beaches.

 Steps Beach Address: PR-413 Rincon Puerto Rico 00677, Rincón 00602, Puerto Rico

 Sandy Beach Address: Carretera 413 Ramal Km 4.4, Rincon, Rincón 00677, Puerto Rico – This entrance is by Tamboo.